mickoissicko/pingspoofer/README.md

 ![](https://i.ibb.co/pyfYFjk/New-Project.png)

 ## pingspoofer
-Using the [WinDivert](http://reqrypt.org/windivert.html) library, this Pingspoofer will help you gain a significant advantage in online games by lagging the network interface or delaying outbound packets sent to the network interface, causing high ping and lag.
-It also has a module like Blink/Lagswitch which cancells all outbound packets and does not send them to the network interface, so you can reposition yourself or find where your enemies are.
-Then you can resume packet flow and shoot the enemy or preaim at their location.
-In Minecraft, you can use this to reposition yourself behind the enemy and hit them without them expecting it.
+Using the [WinDivert](http://reqrypt.org/windivert.html) library, this Pingspoofer helps you gain a significant advantage in online games by dropping, lagging, delaying, and seizing or cancelling outbound packets in a controllable way.
+It delays, lags and drops packets before sending them to your network interface.
+Ridiculously high ping, in a controlled way, is an advantage and causes you to appear as if you teleport once in a while, and enemies usually don't expect this.
+Cancelling/seizing outbound packets is also known as Blinking/Lagswitching and will help you find the location of your enemy so you can preaim without them expecting it or reposition yourself.

 ### Features
 - Easiest way to gain an advantage in online games without technically fully cheating and having the risk of being banned early on.